Aaron M. Ates

 Briefly

-Aaron M. Ates serves as an Agricultural Economist in the Crops Branch, Market and Trade Economics Division at USDA’s Economic Research Service.
-His primary responsibilities include market analyses, research, and producing monthly outlook reports for oilseeds and oilseed products.
-In addition, he is a member of the interagency committee who develops projections for the monthly World Agricultural Supply and Demand Estimates.
+Aaron Ates serves as the senior feed grains analyst in the Crops Branch, Markets and Trade Economics Division at USDA’s Economic Research Service.
+He is a member of the interagency committee that develops feed grains projections for the monthly World Agricultural Supply and Demand Estimates.
+His primary responsibilities include market analysis, research, and coordinating monthly outlook reports for feed grains as well as associated data products.

 Background

-Aaron joined the ERS in 2021.
-Prior to joining the ERS, Aaron worked as a Managing Economist for Berkeley Research Group (BRG) where he assisted testifying experts with economic analyses for large-scale antitrust litigation matters across various industries.
+Aaron joined ERS in 2021.
+As a contributing economist in the oil crops outlook program, he also served as a member of the oilseeds interagency committee.
+Prior to joining ERS, Aaron worked in the private sector as a Managing Economist for a global consulting firm where he assisted testifying experts with economic analyses for large-scale antitrust litigation matters across various industries.
 Aaron’s previous academic research focused on forecasting meat prices and linking the supply of farm commodities to consumer demands at the retail level.

 Education